 I think the other major aspect of the "nothing" is the fact that there's basically no Character Development.
 Like they say, No Hugging, No Learning.
 Pretty much every other sitcom before that point was more family oriented and made some sort of attempt at having morals so that the characters would mature and develop to some degree.
 Seinfeld was different in that it forgoes that completely, basically showing four people just living their lives without really growing at all.

 ^That.
-Even Dom Coms like The Cosby Show would have a theme, usually illustrated through Plot Parallel so you couldn't miss it, and a moral at the end accompanied by Full House Music.
+Even Dom Coms like The Cosby Show would have a theme, usually illustrated through Plot Parallel so you couldn't miss it, and a moral at the end accompanied by a Sentimental Music Cue.
 And of course All in the Family was "about something" — it was social commentary largely about race relations, which is about as "about something" as you can get.
 There's a reason this show is the Trope Namer for Seinfeldian Conversation and formerly for Sein Language (now The Catch Phrase Catches On) — its distinctive style of comedy is mainly about discussions of completely inane questions like the placement of buttons on a shirt or the vagaries of social interaction like "the stop-and-chat" and "the kiss hello," which everybody can identify with but nobody had yet commented on, and not only commenting on them but talking them to death because these are characters who don't care about their jobs, don't have families and know perfectly well their current relationships will probably be over within the week.
 "About nothing" doesn't mean nothing happens in the episode, it means there's no point to anything that happens in any episode.

 According to Larry David himself, the show is about where comedians get their material.
 That's hardly "nothing" — the "show about nothing" business came only much later.